torblat/filemanager/README.md

 - mkdir: command to create a directory
   Example:
    > mkdir test_dir
-   > creates a directory in your directory
+   > creates a directory in your directory/
    > mkdir ../test_dir
    > this is an example of creating a dirrecory in another directory
 - ls: command to view everything in directories